WebOrigami/docs/src/content/cli/intro3.md

 The `greetings.yaml` graph is a flat list, but it can be a hierarchical tree or arbitrarily complex.

-<span class="tutorialStep"></span> An explorable graph can also be invoked like a function, so you also have the option of using function call syntax:
+<span class="tutorialStep"></span> An async graph can also be invoked like a function, so you also have the option of using function call syntax:

 ```console
 $ ori "greetings.yaml('Alice')"